elianeroosli/mimic-fairness-generalizability-casestudy/benchmarks/starr/README.md

 The file `fetch_data.py` builds the STAYS, LABS and VITALS table from the SQL queries in the `sql` folder and loads them into Nero as `.tsv` files.

-The tables are build using the same exclusion criteria as detailed in the `mimic` processing flow.
+The tables are built using the same exclusion criteria as detailed in the `mimic` processing flow.
 The tables contain the following information:

 *STAYS:*